tydar/andthen-infra/README.md

 # And Then infrastructure

+And Then is a simple web game developed using a microservice architecture.
+Two or more players collaboratively create a short story by taking turns adding words.

+It would certainly be easier to write this using a monolithic architecture.
+The microservices are not necessary.
+But I have been curious about the execution of microservice-architected software and though a simple game was a fun way to learn a bit more, practically.

 To run an instance of And Then, simply `docker-compose up`.
 Currently configured for local development.

 Cross project opeartional TODOs before deploying to a production infrastructure: